kroshu/kuka_controllers/README.md

 #### `joint_group_impedance_controller`
 The joint impedance controller listens on the `~/command` topic and updates the `stiffness` and `damping` interfaces of the hardware accordingly.
 The command must be of `std_msgs::Float64MultiArray` type and must contain the values for all configured joints.
 The order of the values should match the `stifness_1, damping_1, stiffness_2, ...` pattern.
+The controller only processes the commands received on this topic, when it is in active state.

 Example cli command to set damping to 0.7 and stiffness to 100 for all joints of a 6 DOF robot: